Sackville BaggaBond Saddlebag

 It doesn’t come with a Kangaroo pocket, but we sell it separately, and we reduced the price accordingly.
 Get one that doesn’t match!
 Fun psychedelia!

 QUICK SUMMARY: The SACKVILLE BAGGABOND is our most all-around useful biggish saddlebag.
 Bigger than the SaddleSack Medium and around the same capacity as a SaddleSack Large.
-And for smaller loads (not food shopping), the BagBoy is good.
+And for smaller loads, the BagBoy is good.
 But for general use, this is the one.

 ALL Sackville Saddlesacks are the result of 30+ years of saddlebag use and obsession.
 These are our own designs, made without compromise in Connecticut.
 They're expensive, but last decades.
 They all require a saddle with loops.
 All modern leather saddles and some plastic ones have them.